 Heart rate of under 60 beats per minute.
 Brachycardia is common among athletes and those with hypothyroidism.
 Slow heart rate can also indicate the influence of medications.

 bradypnea

-Very slow respiration, longer cycle time.
-The term does not distinguish between autonomic and deliberate respiration slowing.
+Very slow and abnormal breathing, longer cycle time.
+The term does not distinguish between autonomic and deliberate breathing slowing.